 Have you ever tried making your own crackers?
 Your very own crispy, crunchy, raw multi-seeded crackers?
 These raw multi-seeded crackers are quick, easy, and so versatile that you don’t have to get too caught up on the ingredients themselves.
 You can experiment with different flavors, toppings, and thickness to find your perfect combination.

 To be honest, I never thought of crackers as something worth making at home.
 The idea of preparing the dough, rolling it out, cutting it into shapes, baking it, and then doing the dishes afterwards – all for a mere pantry staple – never seemed particularly appealing to me.
 I mean, crackers are just crackers.
-You still need to make something to go with the crackers, like a dip or salsa.
-And who has the energy to do that after whipping up an entire batch of crackers?
+You still need to make something to go with the crackers, like hummus, guacamole, salsa… And who has the energy to do that after whipping up an entire batch of crackers?
 Not me.

 While homemade crackers seem more work than they are worth, it always bothered me how processed store-bought crackers are (unless you buy them in a health food store and pay an arm and a leg for them).
 Store-bought crackers are often stripped down to nothing but fast-digesting starches and simple sugars, and loaded with sodium.
 Worse yet, they contain so many unrecognizable ingredients they might as well have been sent from a foreign planet.